7 TIPS FOR RACE DAY SUCCESS

 PREVIEW THE COURSE.

-For those of you who joined us on Thursday for our Destination Run you know just what the Gaspee Days 5k looks like.
+For those of you who have joined us for our Destination Runs you know just what the Gaspee Days 5k looks like.
 We've got basically an out and back course that is fairly hilly especially on the way back.
 With that in mind we can plan our race accordingly, we know not to get carried away during the first few miles as we'll need something in the tank for the way back.
 Previewing your race course is a huge advantage, you'll know when you need to make a move, conserve energy or start that sprint finish.
 I've been on the wrong end of knowing the course a few times and one in particular stung pretty bad, ask me about it at the next group run.

 Not that comfortable.
 This relates more with what you are going to wear on raceday, maybe you got a new Rhode Runner Singlet, or a pair of shorts or shoes you'd like to wear during the race, be sure to test them out before hand.
 If its a new pair of shoes you'll want to get a few miles on them to get that insole molded to your foot.
 Make sure singlets, shorts or socks do not chafe or rub as that will lead to blisters or soreness.
 Ideally you're not thinking about your shoes or gear, they just go away.
 You've got enough to worry about.